cleytonfar/optimization/README.md

-This repository contains routine programing to perform non-optimization in R, Ox and C.
+This repository contains programing routines to perform non-linear optimization in the folowing languages:
+  R
+  Ox
+  C

-Any suggestions, please contact at cleytonfarias@outlook.com
+Any suggestions, please contact me at cleytonfarias@outlook.com